Now Available from APA Learn

 The economic opportunity from collaboration for both cities and businesses is substantial: The emergence of the low-carbon economy represents an enormous economic opportunity.
 In 2016, 75% of the 533 global cities disclosing to CDP identified the potential to develop new businesses and industry sectors linked to climate change.
 The CDP cities 2016 report, "It Takes a City" including data that cities disclosing to CDP are seeking a combined US$26 billion worth of investment from the private sector for climate-related projects.
 Cities in North America are particularly interested in financing.

-The format of the session will be a panel discussion facilitated by Katie Walsh (CDP cities) with examples from the City of New York, City of Atlanta and City of Cambridge.
+The session will be facilitated by Katie Walsh (CDP cities) with examples from the City of New York, City of Atlanta and City of Cambridge.
 City representatives on the panel will discuss how their cities have approached collaboration with other non-state actors and key city needs such as financing for sustainability initiatives.